History

 - Elvis Costello and longtime collaborator Steve Nieve record “Live at The Troubadour” for a live 4 CD box set.

-- Fiona Apple perfoms her first live U.S. gig.
+- Fiona Apple performs her first live U.S. gig.

 1997